pydantic/pydantic/docs/usage/models.md

     """
 ```

-If you want to validate serialized data in a format besides JSON, you should load the data into a dict yourself and
+If you want to validate serialized data in a format other than JSON, you should load the data into a dict yourself and
 then pass it to `model_validate`.

 !!! note